-Fresh Herb and Garlic Smoked Turkey is a delicious choice for Easter or any holiday that your oven is space challenged!
+Fresh Herb and Garlic Smoked Turkey for Thanksgiving is a delicious choice for any holiday that your oven is space challenged!
 And, if you have never smoked a turkey before, you will be surprised at just how easy it is.

-Fresh Herb and Garlic Smoked Turkey only calls for a few ingredients which are: fresh thyme, sage, rosemary, garlic, butter, lemons, kosher salt, and ground black pepper and the star of the show, turkey.
+Fresh Herb and Garlic Smoked Turkey for Thanksgiving only call for a few ingredients which are: fresh thyme, sage, rosemary, garlic, butter, lemons, kosher salt, and ground black pepper and the star of the show, turkey.

 To dry brine your turkey, remove the neck and giblets.
 Rinse the turkey under cold water and pat dry.
 Combine 1/3 cup salt and one teaspoon pepper in a bowl.
 Sprinkle all over the turkey and inside the cavity.
 Put the turkey in a large dish and refrigerate, uncovered, at least 8 hours and up to 3 days.
 The longer, the better.
 I know it seems strange to leave the turkey uncovered in the refrigerator, but it will help dry the skin out which will, in turn, make it extra crispy.
 When you are ready to cook the turkey, rinse well and pat dry.

 Set up your grill for indirect grilling and nestle a drip pan in the middle of the charcoal to catch the turkey drippings.
 Light the charcoal and preheat the grill to 350 degrees.

 In a small bowl mix the softened butter with 1/4 cup each of chopped sage, thyme, and rosemary, and garlic.